 You’re ten minutes into a study session.
-You’ve got your coffee, your notes are open, and you’re ready to crush it.
-Then—buzz.
+You’ve got your coffee, your notes are open, and you’re ready to focus.
+Then, a buzz.
 A notification.
 Five minutes later, you’re deep in a scroll-hole, wondering how you ended up looking at vacation photos of someone you haven't spoken to since middle school.

-At SuperKnowva, we know that AI is a game-changer for organizing your study materials.
-But even the best tools can't do the heavy lifting for your brain.
-Think of mindfulness as the gym for your mind; it’s a mental workout that sharpens your study focus and helps you take back control of your time.
-Let’s look at how you can train your brain to stay in the room when your textbooks are open.
+At SuperKnowva, we know that AI is a powerful tool for organizing your study materials.
+But even the best technology cannot do the mental work for you.
+Think of mindfulness as a workout for your mind; it sharpens your study focus and helps you take back control of your time.
+Let’s look at how you can train your brain to stay present when your textbooks are open.

 Mindfulness vs. Concentration: What’s the Difference?